How Stars, Question Marks, Dogs, and Cows Are All Business-Related

 - Question Mark/Problem Child: No, this is not used because of the movie Problem Child starring John Ritter.
 These products show such promise because of their rapid growth, but because of their poor profit margins they end up leaving more questions than actually answering them.
 As teachers know, there’s always that one student who’s really intelligent but also a handful.
 They aren’t being challenged enough and therefore tend to act out and won’t follow directions.

 - Dog: “Let a sleeping dog lie” is a fine and dandy expression, but doing so isn’t going to do much for your company.
 These products have low-growth potential and own a very small market share.
 Your only options are to either harvest (increase short-term cash return without concern for the long-run impact, basically grab your money and run) or divest (completely scratch this idea and move on).
 It seems cruel to use a dog as a way to describe a kid, but for the sake of learning here it goes.
 These kids are the ones that just sit there during recess instead of running around playing because…well, they’re lazy.

 - Cash Cow: Are you picturing a cow standing in a field munching on grass waiting to be milked?
 If not, you should, because this is exactly what this category does.
 They generate more cash than they need to maintain the market share.
 Revenue from cash cows is used to fund Stars and fix Question Marks.
 I think my description does justice to describe what a cash cow does, plus I can’t think of a kid that can just sit there and make money (if you can, please comment!).

 Despite my initial worrying in that introductory marketing class, this knowledge has stuck with me through the years, even into post-graduation.
+If you need a reminder of what each means, I’d strongly suggest getting a star stress reliever, cow stress ball, or dog stress toy to keep at your desk.
 I hope this profile matrix helps your company out with your successful or struggling products!